-How can Schools Increase Security to Prevent Mass Shootings?
+How can Schools Increase School Shooting Security to Prevent Mass Shootings?

 14-year old Alyssa Alhadeff was one of the victims.
 “How do we allow a gunman to come into our children’s school?” asked Alyssa’s mom, Lori, during an interview on CNN.
 The pain and anguish in her voice was evident as tears streamed down her face.
 “How do they get through security?
 What security is there?” she questioned.
 “The gunman – a crazy person – just walks right into the schools, knocks down the window of my child’s door and starts shooting, shooting her (Alyssa) and killing her!”

 It is impossible to guarantee the full prevention of another incident in the future.
 History has taught us that all too well.
 However, there are ways to make schools more safe when it comes to shootings.
 Schools can implement safety measures to be better prepared to deal with threats and minimize the risk.
-Here’s what some schools are doing to prevent mass shooting on campus.

-Increased Communication and Awareness
+Increased Communication And Awareness

-After an exhaustive review of the incident at Columbine High School, the FBI recommended threat assessments should include an effort to formally monitor student’s mental health.
+After an exhaustive review of the incident at Columbine High School in 1999, the FBI recommended threat assessments should include an effort to formally monitor student’s mental health.
 By simply identifying students that show warning signs, a well-trained staff member may help prevent a potentially devastating incident.
 In Parkland, Florida, the alleged shooter was a troubled student with a history of violence and had been expelled from school for disciplinary reasons.
 He also reportedly had social media accounts with pictures of weapons and may have signaled his intent with his comments.

-Increased Police Presence & Surveillance
+Increased Police And Security Presence

 Controlled Access Points and Security Guard Booths

 A gunman in northern California had already killed four people and injured 10 more in a rampage at multiple locations when he got to the Rancho Tehama Elementary School.
 Fortunately, he was unable to get into the main part of the school due to its controlled access.
 As the school went into lockdown, the shooter got frustrated and fired off 20-30 rounds at the school.
 While one student was hurt, a mass incident was prevented.

 The Guardian Booth School Safety Fund

-Our hearts and prayers go out to the families, staff, and students at Marjory Stoneman Douglas High School in Parkland, Florida.
+Our hearts and prayers go out to the families, staff, and students that are suffering in the aftermath of these horrible incidents.